Revised on May 25, 2020

-The phrase “Let him who has no sin cast the first stone” (paraphrased from John 8:7 KJV), has become entrenched everyday speech and in popular culture.
-The vast majority of Christians, including Pastors, do not know, are totally unaware in fact, that the account of the woman caught in adultery in John 7:53-8:11 was not part of the original Bible!
-People just “know” that Jesus really said these words, since they’ve heard it all of their lives, and sermonized in churches.
+The phrase “Let him who has no sin cast the first stone” (paraphrased from John 8:7 KJV), has become entrenched everyday speech and in popular culture, for one thing due to the immense popularity of the KJV.
+The vast majority of Christians, including Pastors, do not know, and are totally unaware in fact, that the account of the woman caught in adultery in John 7:53-8:11 was not part of the original Bible!
+People just “know”, in their “hearts” they think, that Jesus really said these words, since they’ve heard this story all of their lives, and sermonized in churches.
 The phrase at John 8:7 is often used to let others know not to take sin too seriously, and not to “judge” others.
-It is often quoted by those who want to excuse their own sin.
+It is often quoted by those who want to excuse their own deliberate sin, which they know the Bible condemns.

 The vocabulary and style of writing in these 12 verses is very different from the rest of John’s writings, which is another clue as to the suspicious nature of the passage.
 Then there is the fact that when these 12 verses are removed from the text, as modern translations are increasingly doing, the flow of the text from John 7:52 to 8:12 fits perfectly.
 The story is completely foreign to John’s account of the events regarding Jesus’ ministry in Jerusalem (John 7:45-8:20) by interrupting the flow of the text.